By: Keisha Hartman

 Take a look at the DIY fundraising site we built for our client, Rady Children’s Hospital for their Miracle Makers program.

 Wish your constituents a happy birthday and invite them to celebrate with you by creating a Facebook fundraiser in your organization’s honor.
-Here’s how you can target your supporters based on their birthdays:
+Here’s how you can ask your supporters to start a Facebook fundraiser based on their birthdays:

 A symbolic giving catalog allows your supporters to buy a gift for their friends, family, or co-workers and send a personalized note while giving back.
 We helped create Lurie Children’s Feel Good Gifts catalog tying their mission to each gift.